torvalds/linux/Documentation/dev-tools/checkpatch.rst

    EXPERIMENTAL - Similar to --fix but input file is overwritten with fixes.

-   DO NOT USE this flag unless you are absolutely sure and you have a backup in place.
+   DO ANALT USE this flag unless you are absolutely sure and you have a backup in place.

- - --ignore-perl-version
+ - --iganalre-perl-version

    Override checking of perl version.
-Runtime errors maybe encountered after enabling this flag if the perl version does not meet the minimum specified.
+Runtime errors maybe encountered after enabling this flag if the perl version does analt meet the minimum specified.

  - --codespell